Admission Process for International Students

 Sydney College of Divinity does not engage the services of any agents.
 Students are responsible for their own enrolment.
-International students must start the admission process few months before the start of semester, ensuring that they have sufficient time to receive their Confirmation of Enrolment (CoE), apply for the student visa, and make arrangements for living and studying in Australia.
+International students must start the admission process a few months before the start of the semester, ensuring that they have sufficient time to receive their Confirmation of Enrolment (CoE), apply for a student visa, and make arrangements for living and studying in Australia.

-The quick guide listed in the parliamentary library provides an overview on international students in Australian higher education.
+The quick guide listed in the parliamentary library provides an overview of international students in Australian higher education.